 I am trying the same thing.
 The full couch cover that was suggested here would never work for me because I want to recline and mine rock too.
 So I think Im going to do this.
 Im going to take two of these stretch recliner covers.
 They come in four pieces.
-Two arms one top and one for the pull out part.
-I plan to just use one arm for each recliner part.

 I don't really have a problem with the middle enter.
 Mine aren't damaged in fact they are new but I really want to protect it.
 Hope this idea helps you.

 tried this site, they had zero sites for slip covers.

 I can't find a sofa cover for a dual reclining sofa without a center console.
 The hardest part is the footrests, the bottom needs to be split for practical use.

 I don't know how old you are, but, you might consider trying to learn to sew and make your own.
 The learning process will give you good skills in your future life.